Profile: James Murdoch

 In 1996, he was appointed chairman of another News Corporation music label, Australia-based Festival Records, also going on to take charge of the company's fledgling internet operations.

 Four years later, James was appointed chairman and chief executive of News Corporation's Asian satellite service, Star Television.

-The move prompted accusations of nepotism in some quarters, amid concerns that he was too inexperienced for the top position at BSkyB.
+The move prompted accusations of nepotism in some quarters amid concerns that he was too inexperienced for the top position at Sky.

-However, he was widely accepted to have done a good job during his tenure at Star.
+However, he was widely accepted to have done a good job during his tenure at the broadcaster.

 Media lecture attack

 He successfully expanded BSkyB to incorporate broadband internet and telephone services, while continuing to grow its TV subscriber base.

 Even then, many felt James was being moulded into the role of heir to his father's media empire.

 "This is grooming James for a larger role longer term at News Corp," said Pali Research analyst Richard Greenfield, who argued that he "proved himself beyond a doubt" during his tenure at BSkyB.

 By the time he took control of News Corporation's operations in the UK, Europe and Asia, he had grown in stature.